docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 CTRL-click to split the window, the second appears below the original.
 For more information about the document windows and the Script Editor, see "The Script Editor" on page 18.

-CHAPTER 2: The ExtendScript Toolkit

-Configuring the Toolkit window

-16

 Workspaces
 The Toolkit saves the current layout when you exit, and restores it at the next startup.
 It saves and restores the open documents, the current positions within the documents, any breakpoints that have been set, and